Wanneroo Raceway

-Wanneroo Raceway, currently known as CARCO.com.au Raceway for naming rights reasons, is a 2.411 km motorsport circuit located in Neerabup, approximately 50 km north of Perth in Western Australia.
+Wanneroo Raceway, currently known as MotorMall Wanneroo Raceway for naming rights reasons, is a 2.411 km motorsport circuit located in Neerabup, approximately 50 km north of Perth in Western Australia.
 It was built by the WA Sporting Car Club.

 The circuit was originally known as Wanneroo Park and the first race meet took place in March 1969.
 Initially the major race per year was a 6-hour Le Mans style race for sedans and sports cars known as the Six Hour Le Mans.
 However, as interest dulled in that event, production car racing took over as the major race type.
 In 1979, the Australian Grand Prix was held for the first and so far only time at Wanneroo Raceway which coincided with the opening of the new pits and paddock area to the west of the circuit.
 The Grand Prix was won by South Australian Johnnie Walker driving a Lola T332 Formula 5000.
 Walker was the last driver to win the AGP driving a Formula 5000.

 In 1992, it was decided that a short circuit would be constructed by linking Turn 5 on the current circuit to the back straight forming a new 1.760 km circuit.
 This extension was funded by prominent West Australian motorsport identity Alf Barbagallo and hence the circuit name was changed to Barbagallo Raceway.
 The short circuit allowed for an increase in the types of racing including the inclusion of truck racing and also allowed events to be run at night.
+The short circuit remained until 2018 when its license was not renewed due to track changes where the short circuit re-joins the main track.

 The circuit was renamed Wanneroo Raceway in 2020, however its name was changed as CARCO.com.au Raceway from August 2022 to November 2025.

+In December 2025, MotorMall was announced as the new naming rights sponsor with the name changing to MotorMall Wanneroo Raceway.

 Events

 Formula One ace Mark Webber drove a demonstration run at the circuit on 28 November 2010.

-The track holds a number of major race meets each year, with the biggest being a round of the Supercars Championship called the Perth SuperSprint.
+The track holds a number of major race meets each year, with the biggest being a round of the Supercars Championship called the Perth Super 440.
 This is one of the biggest sporting events in Western Australia each year with over 50,000 people attending the 3-day event.

 The circuit offers patrons drift racing as an occasional spectacle.
 Some criticism has also come from opponents of drifting, due to damage caused to the track surface, especially heading into Cat Corner at the end of the main straight, where entries of over 100 km/h are not uncommon.

 The circuit hosted the inaugural Australian Festival of Speed in 2010.
 Formula One team Red Bull Racing and driver Mark Webber attended for a demonstration.
 The festival never returned to the circuit, having bankrupted the owners.

 The circuit also hosts a number of motorcycle racing and training events, including the WA State Championships for Superbikes, Supersport and Sidecars – along with a number of support classes.